DrianHillman/blocmetrics/README.md

 <br>

 > ### Credits:
-> Blocmetrics is hand-crafted by Drian Hillman through the Software Engineering Track at [BLOC](https://bloc.io).
+> Blocmetrics is handcrafted by Drian Hillman through the Software Engineering Track at [BLOC](https://bloc.io).